LSSTDESC/qp/docs/user_guide/basicusage.md

 ```

 Note that the representation of the `Ensemble` tells us what the parameterization class is, and the shape of the `Ensemble` (also available via `ens.shape`).
-The first value is the number of distributions and the second value is the number of data values per distribution, which in this case is equal to the number of 'xvals'.
+The first value is the number of distributions and the second value is the number of data values per distribution, which in this case is equal to the number of $xvals$.

 Another method is to use [`qp.create`](#qp.core.factory.Factory.create), which allows you to create an `Ensemble` of any parameterization type.
 The function requires the parameterization type as an argument, as well as a dictionary of the necessary data, and an optional `ancil` argument for any ancillary data.
 So to create an `Ensemble` using the same data above, you would use the following commands: